-Although initially considered false, research has shown that epigenetic alternators are common events in the development of mesothelioma.
+Research has shown that epigenetic alternators are common events in the development of mesothelioma.
 This research provided the rationale for further investigation into epigenetic therapy for the treatment of mesothelioma.

 Pleural Mesothelioma and Epigenetic Therapy

 Pleural mesothelioma cells have very few mutations, meaning epigenetic alterations may be critical factors that determine how these cells mutate.

-Certain types of epigenetic drugs have lacked success in treating pleural mesothelioma.
+Certain types of epigenetic therapy drugs have lacked success in treating pleural mesothelioma.
 However, that may be because these agents have been administered to maximum patient tolerance levels, resulting in toxicities.

 Benefits of Epigenetic Therapy

 Studies have shown that epigenetic therapy not only presents an initial response to cancer cells but provides long-term resistance as well.

 Latest Research in Epigenetic Therapy

 Researchers believe that the generally low survival rate of mesothelioma patients may be because many patients build a resistance to chemotherapy.
-The decrease in response to chemotherapy drugs is due to epigenetic errors which lead to poor gene expression in tumor cells.
+The decrease in response to chemotherapy drugs is due to epigenetic errors, which lead to poor gene expression in tumor cells.

 Studies have found that epigenetic therapy may target gene expression errors and increases the effectiveness of chemotherapy treatments.
 In other words, epigenetic therapy can reduce cancer cell resistance to chemotherapy.

+Epigenetic therapy may also increase patient survival rates depending on the mesothelioma’s location and stage and slow the cancer’s progression.
 Future studies may allow researchers to gain a better understanding of how epigenetic and conventional mesothelioma treatments work together to bring further benefits to patients.

-Undergoing Epigenetic Therapy for Mesothelioma
+Getting Epigenetic Therapy for Mesothelioma

 Given its rarity and complexity, mesothelioma can be a challenging disease to treat and manage.
 This does not mean that mesothelioma patients are without hope.
-Mesothelioma specialists and researchers are committed to developing new and effective treatments for the disease.
+Mesothelioma doctors and researchers are committed to developing new and effective treatments for the disease.

-New approaches such as epigenetic therapy are essential to one day finding a cure, even if the treatment itself hasn’t yet shown tremendous results for mesothelioma.
+Novel approaches such as epigenetic therapy are essential to one day finding a cure, even if the treatment itself hasn’t yet shown tremendous results for mesothelioma.